Online Learning Koopman operator for closed-loop electrical neurostimulation in epilepsy

-Here, we propose a deep Koopman-operator based model predictive control (Koopman-MPC) framework for closed-loop seizure suppression in a real-time manner, which can balance the needs of sufficient predictive accuracy and model complexity for real-time optimization.
-The contributions of this study are summarized as follows. \begin{itemize} \item We propose a Koopman-MPC framework (\textbf{Sec.~\ref{sec:method}}) to map the nonlinear neural dynamics into finite-dimensional linear dynamics using a deep Koopman-operator based model, which is computationally efficient and naturally compatible with the optimization-based MPC design for seizure suppression. \item A tailored autoencoder architecture is employed to automatically learn, rather than to hand-crafted design, the Koopman operator (\textbf{Sec.~\ref{sec:Koopman}}).
-Our experimental results suggest that the deep Koopman model outperforms the RNN model in seizure prediction.
-The abalation study validate that the loss terms are necessary and sufficient for learning the invariant linear subspace (linear property) with high prediction accuracy (\textbf{Sec.~\ref{sec:results-prediction}\&~\ref{sec:results-spectral}}). \item We verify the closed-loop optimal control policy using our deep Koopman-MPC framework with a virtual platform based on Jansen-Rit model.
-The results suggest that Koopman-MPC can successfully suppress seizures from one region as well as seizures propagated between two distant brain regions (\textbf{Sec.~\ref{sec:results-MPC}}). \end{itemize}
+In this study, we propose a deep Koopman operator based model predictive control framework (\ie Koopman-MPC framework) for closed-loop seizure suppression in a real-time manner.
+The Koopman-MPC framework can meet the needs of sufficient prediction accuracy and low model complexity for real-time optimization.
+The major contributions of this study are summarized as follows. \begin{itemize} \item A Koopman-MPC framework is proposed (\textbf{Sec.~\ref{sec:method}}), including a \textit{Koopman operator based linear dynamical model} embedded into a finite-dimensional invariant subspace, and a \textit{MPC controller} to optimize the neurostimulation policy for seizure control.
+The design of Koopman-based model leverages the flexibility of online learning of Koopman operator, and enables real-time optimization for MPC controller. \item A deep autoencoder neural network is employed to learn, rather than to hand-crafted design, the embedding linear invariant subspace (\textbf{Sec.~\ref{sec:Koopman}}).
+Experimental results demonstrate that the deep Koopman operator model outperforms other baseline models in seizure prediction, for both synthetic data and real iEEG data (\textbf{Sec.~\ref{sec:results-Prediction}}). \item The seizure suppression performance of the Koopman-MPC framework is validated and compared with the baseline RNN-MPC framework in \ree{both} Jansen-Rit model \ree{and Epileptor model}.
+The results show that Koopman-MPC framework successfully suppresses seizure dynamics with higher computational efficiency (\textbf{Sec.~\ref{sec:results-MPC}}) and allows online learning of the Koopman operator for closed-loop epilepsy control (\textbf{Sec.\ref{online_learning_seizure_suppression}}). \end{itemize}